w3c/csswg-drafts/explainer.md

 The detailed behavior is described in the [Processing Model](https://wicg.github.io/spatial-navigation/#processing-model).

-## Overriding the heuristic algorithm
+### Overriding the heuristic algorithm
-Developers may want to customize the spatial navigation by overriding the heuristic spatial navigation.
+Authors may want to customize the spatial navigation by overriding the heuristic spatial navigation.

-### Approach proposed by the current specification

 Following the principles of [The Extensible Web Manifesto](https://github.com/extensibleweb/manifesto), the specification exposes Javascript APIs and Events that enable authors to interact with, and if necessary, override the behavior of spatial navigation.